fgeorgatos/HPCBIOS/testing/docs/HPCBIOS_2011-92.rst

    :scale: 25

    **The Weather Research and Forecasting WRF model is a reference code for Weather and Climate communities**.
-   You can see how it is built with its dependent modules, with EasyBuild.
+   You can see how it is built along with its multiple dependent modules, with EasyBuild.

-More details at [WRF]_
+More details are visible at |WRF| 's wikipedia page, including further pointers.

 Example module namespace
 ------------------------